FedML-AI/FedGraphNN/experiments/distributed/ego_networks/README.md

 --path -> the path for loading dataset

 --data -> the name of dataset ()

---type_network -> 'the type of dataset': ["citation", "coauthor", "social"]

 --ego_number --> 'the number of egos sampled'